Skip to Content

 Can I make this vegan?

-Yes, just swap the ghee for oil, it will change how “rich” the dish feels, but it would still be delicious.
-I would personally use mustard oil.
+Yes, just swap the ghee for oil; it will change how "rich" the dish feels, but it will still be delicious.
+I would personally use mustard oil, heat it to the smoking point, then cool it a little before adding the onions.

 Can I cook this in advance?